 For the best results, you'll want to preheat your Dutch oven before placing your dough inside.
-This will ensure that as soon as the baking process starts, steam will be created from the moisture in the dough, without needing to wait for the pot to warm up.
+This will ensure that as soon as the baking process starts, steam will be created from the moisture in the dough without waiting for the pot to warm.

 You'll find that home-cooked bread cooked in an enameled cast iron Dutch oven will turn out looking like a loaf from the artisan bakery, with a beautifully airy and fluffy interior topped by a golden crust with the crunch and crackle you'd expect from a professional bakery's bread.

-Simply coat the inside with a thin layer of vegetable oil using a paper towel or pastry brush, or alternatively use an oil spray to evenly cover the interior.
+Coat the inside with a thin layer of vegetable oil using a paper towel or pastry brush, or use an oil spray to cover the interior evenly.
 Once you have covered the inside with oil, sprinkle a small amount of cornflour or semolina flour around the sides and bottom of the pot.

 You may find that this causes a small amount of smoking as you bring the pan up to temperature - don't worry, that's normal.
 If there's a significant amount of smoke, you may want to ensure you haven't over oiled the surface, added too much flour, or added it in a way that caused it to form clumps.

-This is a no knead sourdough bread recipe.
+This is a no-knead gluten-free bread recipe.
 If you don't know how to make bread dough already, this is a great introduction, as it doesn't require the extensive kneading which many other types of bread do (and that's the hardest part!)

-Once you've mastered the basics of baking bread, there is a whole range of Dutch oven bread recipes out there for you to try.
-You can get started with kneading your own dough, which is tough at first but satisfying (and a great forearm workout!).
+Once you've mastered the basics of baking bread, there is a whole range of Dutch oven recipes out there for you to try.
+Beyond no-knead sourdough bread and gluten-free no-knead loaves, you can get started with kneading your own dough - it's tough at first but opens you up to even more bread-baking options (and a great forearm workout!).

 You can experiment with adding toppings to your loaves, such as seeds, grains, or even cheeses.

-You can also add ingredients to the dough itself to make a fruit bread or flavored loaves.
+You can also add ingredients to the dough itself to make fruit bread or flavored loaves.

 There are hundreds of combinations for baking bread to try out with your Dutch oven - the possibilities are there to be explored and enjoyed!